nkondratenko-glitch/adtech-mongodb-engagement/README.md

-# Homework 3: User Engagement Tracking with MongoDB
+# HW 3: User Engagement Tracking with MongoDB

 This homework extends the normalized MySQL schema from Homework 1 with a MongoDB document model for user engagement history.